Shruti1115/Shruti1115/README.md

+#### Hi Guys,
-#### I was working as as Assistant Professor in Mathematics Department in SCET engineering college and did Ph.D. in Computational Mathematics.I have a keen interest in Power BI and passionate in Data Analytics and Data Science.
+I am Shruti Sheth.
+I did Ph.D. in Computational Mathematics.
+Earlier I was working as as Assistant Professor in Mathematics Department in SCET engineering college, India.
+I am passionate in Data Analytics and Data Science.
+I  have a keen interest in making an Interactive, Insightful and creative Dashbaords using Power BI and Excel.
+I also have a very good command in SQL using MSSQL and MySQL.
 # Display the output
 print("New Python file")